vishal002/movies-app/README.md

 This project was generated with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html) version 17.0.1.

+This project is regarding Sending Http Requests (e.g. Connecting to a Database)

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.